-In order to study Diagonal Cracking, it is possible to recognize two main types of model: (I) the model proposed by Mann and Müller, which describes the masonry as a composite material and considers the development of the cracks, separately, along bricks and mortar joints; (II) the model proposed by Turnšek and Čačovič, which considered the masonry as an equivalent isotropic material and described indistinctly the development of damage along principal stress directions [36].
+The model proposed by Mann and Müller describes the masonry as a composite material and considers the development of the cracks, separately, along the brick and mortar joints, while that proposed by Turnšek and Čačovič considers the masonry as an equivalent isotropic material and indistinctly describes the development of damage along the principal stress directions [36].
+In studying the area of diagonal cracking, the above two models are generally recognised as the two main types.

-The application of the Mann and Müller formulation to a masonry wall made with bricks and fictile tubules becomes difficult.
-It is based on two main hypotheses:
+However, the application of the Mann and Müller model to a masonry wall made with bricks and fictile tubules can prove difficult.
+The model is based on two main hypotheses:

-(i) the mechanical properties of head joints are negligible, and in the case in question the bricks have a square section;
+(i) the mechanical properties of the head joints are negligible, and in the case in question, the bricks have a square section;

 (ii) bricks are much stiffer than mortar joints, but the tubules are hollow and have a cylindrical conformation, and this hypothesis cannot be satisfied.

-For these reasons, it was decided to use the formulation of Turnšek and Čačovič that considers the masonry as an isotropic material.
-The reference stress σc, the maximum principal stress acting at the center of the pier σI must not exceed the tensile strength of the masonry ft.
-The latter parameter is assumed as constant in any loading direction (isotropic limit stress domain) [37].
-This was possible because the authors, in previous works, carried out a homogenization of the material with which the wall was made [38], [39].
+For these reasons, it was decided to use Turnšek and Čačovič’s model, which, as noted, considers the masonry as an isotropic material.
+Here, the reference stress σc and the maximum principal stress acting at the centre of the pier σI must not exceed the tensile strength of the masonry ft.
+The latter parameter is assumed to be constant in any loading direction (isotropic limit stress domain) [37].
+This is possible since, in previous works, the authors carried out a homogenisation of the materials from which the wall was made [38], [39].

-The Maximum principal stress at the center of the pier was calculated with the following equation:
+Here, the maximum principal stress at the centre of the pier was calculated using the following equation: